uswds/uswds-site/_components/combo-box/guidance/when-to-use.md

-- **More than 15 options.** When there are more than 15 choices in a drop-down list it can be hard to navigate with scrolling only.
+- **More than 15 options.** Use a combo box when there are more than 15 choices in a drop-down list.
+With so many options, users may find it difficult to navigate with scrolling only.
 - **Limited space.** Use a combo box for presenting options when screen real estate is limited.